tsunami416604/azure-docs.hu-hu/articles/iot-pnp/quickstart-connect-pnp-device-solution-node.md

     const commandArgument = '<For the environmental sensor, this value does not matter.
 Any string will do.>';
     ```

-1. Nyissa meg a _szolgáltatás_ terminálját.
-A következő parancs használatával futtassa a mintát a parancs meghívásához:
+1. Menjen a _service_ szervizterminálhoz.
+A parancs meghívásához a következő paranccsal futtatja a mintát:

     ```cmd/sh
     node invoke_command.js
     ```

-1. A _szolgáltatás_ -terminál kimenetében a következő megerősítésnek kell megjelennie:
+1. A _szolgáltatásterminál_ kimenetének a következő visszaigazolást kell mutatnia:

     ```cmd/sh
     invoking command blink on interface instanceenvironmentalSensor for device <device ID>...